-In certain circumstances, the law gives shareholders of a company the right to ‘remedies’ – legal actions they can take as shareholders – if they are in dispute with the company and its directors, or if they think that their rights as members are being compromised.
-This article sets out what those shareholder remedies are, when those shareholder remedies are available and what a shareholder has to do to be able to use them.
+As a shareholder of a company, it’s important to know that in certain circumstances, the law gives you the right to ‘remedies’ (legal actions you can take as a shareholder) if you are in dispute with the company and its directors, or if you think that your rights as a member are being compromised.
+We’ve put together this article to set out what those shareholder remedies are, when they are available and what you as a shareholder has to do to be able to use them.

 - What are the main shareholder remedies?

 - What’s the legal basis for winding up a company?

 - What will the court consider if asked to wind up a company?

 - Do you have to be a shareholder to ask the court to wind up a company?